ElektraInitiative/libelektra/doc/decisions/iterating_name_parts.md

 ## Problem

-While iterating over the parts of a keyname is easy (just jump from `\0` to `\0` until you hit the name size), there is no good API for it.
+While iterating over the parts of a keyname is easy for an experienced developer (just jump from `\0` to `\0` until you hit the name size), there is no good API that newcomers can use.

 ## Constraints

-No changes to the underlying APIs and
+No changes to the underlying APIs, while maintaining reasonable performance.

 ## Assumptions